Le Pont-de-Beauvoisin, Isère

 Le Pont-de-Beauvoisin ([lə pɔ̃ də bovwazɛ̃]; also: Pont-de-Beauvoisin) is a commune in the Isère department in southeastern France.
 It lies on the left bank of the Guiers, opposite Le Pont-de-Beauvoisin in Savoie.

 Population

 Climate

 Le Pont-de-Beauvoisin is located in the alpine frontcountry.
 Its climate is a continental-influenced oceanic climate (Cfb), characterized by cool to cold, snowy winters and quite hot and humid summers under the Köppen system.

 History

-In 27 August 2017, the French children Maëlys de Araujo was murdered here.
+In 27 August 2017, an eight year-old French girl Maëlys de Araujo was murdered here.
 Maëlys de Araujo's birthday is in 5 November 2008.